Hamari Wali Good News: One month later

-In Delhi, Navya owns Barath health centre, where she runs juice shop.
+In Delhi, Navya owns Barath health center, where she runs juice shop.
 Ritwik Parmar, a wealthy businessman enters her life.
 Mukund still believes that Renuka is alive.
-Meera(Renuka's look-alike), Ritwik's aunt and Ritwik help Navya and Mukund to get rid of Adi and his team.
-The media mistakes Navya and Ritwik to be in love and spreads fake news,!which outrageous Devika Ritwik's mother.
-So she is in a fix to search alliance for Ritwik.
-Meanwhile, Mukund realises Meera is not his Renuka and accepts Renuka is dead.
-Soon, Ritwik and Navya fall in love and get married to each other.
-Also, Mukund gets married to Meera.
+Meera (Renuka's look-alike), Ritwik's aunt and Ritwik help Navya and Mukund to get rid of Adi and his team.
+The media mistakes Navya and Ritwik to be in love and spreads fake news which outrageous Devika Ritwik's mother.
+So, she is in a fix to search alliance for Ritwik.
+Meanwhile, Mukund realizes Meera is not his wife Renuka and accepts Renuka is dead.
+Soon, Ritwik and Navya fall in love and marry.
+Also, Mukund marries Meera.
 Adi enters into their lives again when he traps Ritwik's sister in love.
 Adi starts to live with the family.